HITECHCRIME/HC_SG203_Im_Out/README.md

 Prefer to stay away from motives
 Keeping me around the clock
 Mind locked on targets
-bound for a fall
-to a low that's (I'm too alone) too alone - where the pain is found where the pain is from

-evolve to find unknown
+they evolve to find unknown
 recall the agents paid to
-trace the day
+trace i'm too alone too alone

+way too silent, bound for a fall to grasp where the pain is from where the pain is found i need to track that comm gotta make it home, stuck in doubts

+bring up memories that made me stay evolve to find unknown

+to a low that's (I'm too alone)
+ -

 ```